ope-nz/QondaMonitorAIO/README.md

 3. The first-login page shows your Org ID and agent token, and offers a **Download agent config.json** button pre-filled with the server address and certificate settings.
 4. Install the agent on each host to monitor, drop the downloaded `config.json` into its folder, and start the agent service.
 Data appears on the dashboard within a minute.

-Full details — configuration reference, authentication modes, SSL certificates, backups — are in the [documentation](docs/) (Docsify site; serve the `docs/` folder with any static web server, or read the markdown directly starting at [docs/index.md](docs/index.md)).
+Full details — configuration reference, authentication modes, SSL certificates, backups — are in the [documentation]([docs/](https://qondamonitor.com/help/aio)).

 ## Related components